Medical academic staff committee overview

 The 2022 COMAR (conference of medical academic representatives) was held virtually on Friday 13 May 2022.

-The meeting was chaired by Michael Rees, supported by deputy chair Peter Dangerfield, with the theme 'What next for academic medicine?'.
+The meeting was chaired by Michael Rees, supported by deputy chair Peter Dangerfield, with the theme 'What next for academic medicine?'

-Download the MASC Report to COMAR
+Read the MASC report to COMAR 2022.

 2021 COMAR highlights